juju/docs/src/en/charms-offline-config.md

 The **controller** is a Juju machine that typically consumes proxy settings during its creation.

-The **non-controller machines** are configured for proxies indirectly via their model.
+The **machines** are configured for proxies indirectly via their model.
 This can be done during controller creation but it can equally be done post-creation using standard model configuration methods.

 Juju has the following offline-related model configuration options at its
 disposal: